dehenne/stellar-paper-wallet/README.md

 Note
 --------

 * The app never stores the wallet keys on the phone.
+If you dont print / save your wallet, the 'stellar wallet' is lost.
 * The keys are kept only as long as the wallet is open.
 * The paper wallets (images, pdf) should not be stored on the phone for a long time.